What’s the difference between an asylum seeker and refugee?

 David's Story

-Driven from their homes by heavy shelling and fighting, 3.7 million people are currently internally displaced and 5.9 million have become refugees due to the ongoing war in Ukraine.
-Thirteen-year-old David* was woken by his mother on 24 February 2022, who told him “You’re not going to school because war has come to us.”
-It was not long before David’s town was overcome by sounds of gunfire and shelling.
+Thirteen-year-old David* was woken by his mother on 24 February 2022 with the words: “You’re not going to school because war has come to us.”
+Soon after, his town was filled with the sound of gunfire and shelling.

-“The last time we saw my dad was leading us to the evacuation site.
-My dad went to save other people, and we stayed where people were waiting for buses to evacuate.
-We rode the school bus, then the bus broke down and we moved to another one.
-We drove from Kyiv to Volyn for almost a day.
+“The last time we saw my dad was when he led us to the evacuation site.
+He went to help other people, and we stayed where people were waiting for buses to evacuate.
+We rode the school bus, then it broke down and we moved to another one.
+We travelled from Kyiv to Volyn for almost a day.
 We were very tired on the way.”

 *Names have been changed to protect individuals’ identities.